 This innumerable multitude is composed of people who remember hearing God’s warning message and, because of that, turn around.
 The great multitude must have heard God’s message before the Great Tribulation.
-But they didn’t commit themselves to it; they didn’t repent, washing their robes.
+But they didn’t commit themselves to it; they didn’t repent, didn’t wash their robes.

 Notice a prophecy for today in Ezekiel 33: “And they come unto thee as the people cometh, and they sit before thee as my people, and they hear thy words, but they will not do them: for with their mouth they shew much love, but their heart goeth after their covetousness.
 And, lo, thou art unto them as a very lovely song of one that hath a pleasant voice, and can play well on an instrument: for they hear thy words, but they do them not.
 And when this cometh to pass, (lo, it will come,) then shall they know that a prophet hath been among them” (verses 31-33).
 These people loved to hear God’s Word, but they wouldn’t do anything with what they heard.
 Again, this prophecy is for today.

 Look at the terrible things happening in the world today.
 We are on the outer edges of the great storm of the Tribulation right now.
 Time is very urgent.
 But you must prove this for yourself.